Xyt564/c-/SECURITY.md

 ## Supported Versions

-currently one supported are version 1.0.0 all files are safe and dont anything other than basic features
+currently one supported are version 1.0.0 all files are safe (all are open source feel free to check out the code)

 | Version | Supported          |
 | ------- | ------------------ |